 When your company is gearing up for a special or a big speech, the process can feel daunting.
 After all, these are pieces of content your team does not work on every day.
 Given that these kinds of deliverables are high stakes, it is a more efficient use of company resources to regularly farm it out to a writer who does this kind of work.
 This is especially true for speeches.

-Now that we are in an era where nearly all speeches will be delivered virtually, you need to consider whether your team has the internal capabilities to adapt remarks for virtual delivery.
-If they don’t, you need to contemplate bringing on a writer seriously.
+Now that we are in an era where many speeches will be delivered virtually, you need to consider whether your team has the internal capabilities to adapt remarks for virtual delivery.
+If they don’t, you need to contemplate bringing on a writer, especially to help IT executives or leaders who speak on complex topics that may be difficult to cover well online.
 The return on the investment will be worth it.

 Placing Op-Eds Are Extremely Difficult